+Image 29.
 With good internal layout, a building can maximise the heat generated from the sun - this heat can be dispersed through the building either by natural or mechanical methods

-Energy efficiency and low carbon development can start with good orientation.
-Principle elevations should be sited with the direction of the sun or sun path in mind; main living rooms and living areas should face south to maximise the benefits of passive solar gain (heat from the sun).
+Energy efficiency and low carbon development starts with good orientation.
+Principle elevations should be sited with the direction of the sun or sun path in mind.
+Main living rooms and living areas should face south to maximise the benefits of passive solar gain (heat from the sun).
 More private rooms and areas of the house, such as bathrooms, stairs, utility areas, need not be on the south facing side.

-(New buildings should use natural features and should not work against them - this will also help the development visually sit within the landscape better.
-By working with the landscape, buildings can prevent unnecessary exposure) elements)
+New buildings should use natural features and should not work against them - this will also help the development visually sit within the landscape better.
+By working with the landscape, designers can prevent unnecessary exposure to the elements.

-For higher density developments or developments in urban settings, site constraints through existing street and building layouts, can present challenges when orientating new developments for passive solar gain.
-However, the importance of good natural daylight and direct sunlight into a building cannot be overstated, as this can help make a building a healthier place to live and work within and can reduce running costs over its lifetime.
+For higher density developments or developments in urban settings, site constraints through existing street and building layouts can present challenges when orientating new developments for passive solar gain.
+However, the importance of good natural daylight and direct sunlight lighting the interior of a building or its amenity space cannot be overstated.
+This can help make a building a healthier place to live in and can reduce running costs over its lifetime.